JavlonAbdumannopovv/react-interview-questions/README.md

     *Context* provides a way to pass data through the component tree without having to pass props down manually at every level.

-    For example, authenticated users, locale preferences, UI themes need to be accessed in the application by many components.
+    For example, authenticated user, locale preference, UI theme need to be accessed in the application by many components.

     ```javascript
     const {Provider, Consumer} = React.createContext(defaultValue)